Personal and professional development

 Blake Watson, regional support Manager at Well, says demonstrating the value of pharmacy care can be “challenging, given that GPs and pharmacies generally operate inwardly, focusing on what we can do individually for patients.”

-A second obstacle is an acute lack of time, he says: “GP practices and community pharmacies are under intense pressure, namely due to government funding cuts and increased workloads.
+A second obstacle is an acute lack of time, he says: “GP practices and community pharmacies are under intense pressure, mainly due to government funding cuts and increased workloads.
 It can be hard to find time for a lunch break, let alone to set up a meeting with your local surgery.

 “The key thing is that the short investment of time more than outweighs any problems in store, so we can’t let this be an obstacle to building these important relationships,” he explains.